 Professor Naomi TadmorProfessor

-My broad research interests extend from the early modern period to the twentieth century.
-My published work has focused on the history of the family, language and texts, and practices of reading from the sixteenth to the nineteenth centuries, examining comparative perspectives in the long-run.
-My current work examines the impact of the legislation for the settlement of the poor in England from the Restoration to the nineteenth century.
-I have been awarded the British Academy/Leverhulme Senior Research Fellowship for pursuing this project in 2015-16.
+My published work has focused on the history of the family, language and texts, and practices of reading from the sixteenth to the nineteenth centuries.
+My main current project, entitled 'Cultures of Settlement', investigates the impact of the legislation for the settlement of the poor in England from the Restoration to the nineteenth century.
+I have been awarded the British Academy\Leverhulme Senior Research Fellowship for pursuing this project in 2015-16.
 Alongside this, I have an interest in modern Jewish History and am completing a long-standing investigation of popular song and music.

-My recent book has investigated the ways in which concepts of social description were coined in the English Bible and their broader intellectual and social resonances in the sixteenth, seventeenth, and eighteenth centuries.
+My recent book has explored the ways in which concepts of social description were coined in the English Bible and their broader intellectual and social resonances in the sixteenth, seventeenth, and eighteenth centuries.

 My first monograph, Family and friends in eighteenth-century England: household, kinship, and patronage, was published by Cambridge University Press in 2001, and is available in paperback.
 So is my second monograph, The social universe of the English Bible: scripture, society, and culture in early modern England, Cambridge University Press 2010, shortlisted for the Longman History Today Book of the Year Award.
 I have co-edited a book on The practice and representation of reading in England (Cambridge 1996, available in paperback), and have participated in editing a special issue of Continuity and Change dedicated to the history of Kinship in Britain from 500 to 2000.